lakesare/model_to_googlesheet/README.md

 Once you get your **client_id**, **client_secret** and **refresh_token**, you can set them either globally, permodel, or permethod.
 Available options are include:

-		client_id
-		client_secret
-		refresh_token
+`client_id`
+`client_secret`
+`refresh_token`
-		spreadsheet   - title of the spreadheet you'd like to export your data in. worksheet     - title of the worksheet you'd like to export your data in. if either worksheet or spreadsheet with such titles don't exit, they will be created. convert_with  - (optional) either symbol of method name in your model or Proc that will return hash (columns and values to include in a worksheet created).
+`spreadsheet`   - title of the spreadheet you'd like to export your data in.
+`worksheet`     - title of the worksheet you'd like to export your data in. if either worksheet or spreadsheet with such titles don't exit, they will be created.
+`convert_with`  - (optional) either symbol of method name in your model or Proc that will return hash (== columns and values to include in a worksheet created).
+`update`        - (optional, only works for separate records) true or false, whether to update rows found by :find_by option. that is, if you have googlesheet rows with unique :name values, you may want to update to set `update: true, find_by: :name`, so that on `user.export_to_googlesheet` gem will try to find a row with a name equal to user's name, and, if successful, update it (or append a new one if row wasn't found). default behavious is to append any record.
+`find_by`       - (optional, only works for separate records, necessary if `update: true`)

 ##You can put your configuration in */config/initializers*: